AquaDraco/UnityStationWiki/Starting-contribution.md

 ![Screenshot](https://image.prntscr.com/image/Hk8CzXbsTWWaVvSktcZkgw.png)

 ## Downloading the repository :
-* [Here is a helpful guide on how to GIT ](https://github.com/unitystation/unitystation/wiki/GIT/eac51c21cb7cc7bc27df5b3d9ba95da069579409), But if you wouldn't touch GIT desktop with a 10 foot stick, and you just want to mess around with the current state of the project, just go ahead and download a [.ZIP of the repository](https://codeload.github.com/unitystation/unitystation/zip/develop)
+* [Here is a helpful guide on how to GIT ](https://github.com/unitystation/unitystation/wiki/GIT-basics), But if you wouldn't touch GIT desktop with a 10 foot stick, and you just want to mess around with the current state of the project, just go ahead and download a [.ZIP of the repository](https://codeload.github.com/unitystation/unitystation/zip/develop)
 ![](https://image.prntscr.com/image/YUvWfH_uSwmqJnIQCEnDug.png)

+For contribution however, using GIT is a requirement and not an option!

    * **Opening the repository** :
 So now that you have downloaded unity and the repo, press _open_ and just browse to where you put it, be it through GIT or the direct link.